mostlygeek/ts-plug/README.md

 > [!WARNING]
 > Lots of Work in Progress stuff here!

-# Dude, Where's my Sidecar?!
+# ts-multi-plug

-- Turn a web server written in anything into a `tsnet.Server{}` with identity information.
+Turn a server written in anything into a `tsnet.Server{}`.

-- Also `docker` contains various no-side car docker containers I'm testing
+## Dude, Where's my Sidecar?!

+The Docker sidecar pattern using `tailscale/tailscale` is the most common pattern to host applications on a tailnet.
+This repo explores a new no-sidecar approach.
+What we do differently is:

+1. Introduce `ts-multi-plug`, a `tsnet.Server{}` reverse proxy that also spawns a child server process.
+   - `ts-multi-plug -hostname hello -https -- hello.js` - spawns a nodejs web server that is available at https://hello.my-ts.ts.net
+2. The `ENTRYPOINT` is `ts-multi-plug`.
+It becomes the init process!

-## usage
+## usage (OUTDATED)

 ```sh
 $ make